Ritesh02051997/Transient_Compilation/README.md

 After uploading a DAT/MF4 file, the signals will be displayed in a table.
 By double-tapping on any signal, you can view it on the oscilloscope, which is already integrated into the tool.

-To proceed, provide the necessary details for each file and click the "Map" button.
+To proceed, provide the necessary details for each file and click the "Link" button.
 Once everything is mapped, click "Compile" to view the results.

 ## ***Transient Compilation Tool***